 For most people, the symptoms resolve in several hours to days.
 But some people – such as children, the elderly and those with compromised immunity (people with chronic conditions like diabetes) – may experience life-threatening illness.
 Contact your doctor to see if you need to be evaluated or if it's safe to rest and recover at home.

 Less than a minute of thorough handwashing can keep you and your loved ones healthy.
-At your next backyard get-together, don't spread germs – instead, spread the word about proper handwashing.
+At your next backyard get-together or holiday party, don't spread germs – instead, spread the word about proper handwashing.